algorandfoundation/xGov/Proposals/xgov-153.md

 The end product/subscription is aptly categorized as mobility-as-a-service.
 The member will have the priviledge of using a motor vehicle for two separate 90 minute blocks per day - that they are allwoed to reserve.
 Their length of subscription will determine the hierarchy of reservation - meaning they will get the same 'place in line' every reservation sign-up period opening.
 It's is thought that
 3 vehicles will be in the designated location - or at least 2, to allow for some inevitable friction within the operational environment.
-The cost to these members will be around 60-80% of the local one-way rideshare cost.
+The daily cost to these members will be around 60-80% of the local one-way rideshare cost.
 We envision young people starting out - either in a committed relationship or just friendships - being able to cheuffeur one another to work/errands.
 We share Algorand's goal of making better-life things possible.

 ## Future Blueprint